fbpx

 Rental Rights to a Smoke Detector/Alarm

 Before signing a lease, you must inquire about the location of the smoke detectors located in the apartment.
 By law, your landlord must install an approved smoke detector in each dwelling unit.
 The detector must be fully functional and the sound must be easy to hear.
-According to a report by the National Fire Protection Association, “the risk of dying in reported home structure fires is 55 percent lower in homes with working smoke alarms than in homes with no alarms or none that worked.”
+According to a National Fire Protection Association report, “the risk of dying in reported home structure fires is 55 percent lower in homes with working smoke alarms than in homes with no alarms or none that worked.”

-Additionally, there must be at least one smoke detector in each apartment within ten feet of each room used for sleeping.
+Additionally, at least one smoke detector must be in each apartment within ten feet of each sleeping room.

 Carbon Monoxide Detectors